verloop/react-native-sdk/README.md

     async componentDidMount() {
-        const clientId = "hello"; // it is same as https://<YOUR COMPANY ID>.verloop.io
+        const clientId = "hello"; // it is same as https://<YOUR CLIENT ID>.verloop.io
         const userId = "raghav"; // it is the unique userID to identify all the chats for this user

         // VerloopSdk.createAnonymousUserConfig(clientId);